invoiceninja/invoiceninja/docs/configure.rst

 Time Tracking App
 """""""""""""""""

-You can create a desktop wrapper for the time tracking app by installing `Nativefier <https://github.com/jiahaog/nativefier>`_ and then running:
+You can create a Windows, MacOS or Linux desktop wrapper for the time tracking app by installing `Nativefier <https://github.com/jiahaog/nativefier>`_ and then running:

 .. code-block:: shell